cadithealth/pyramid_describe/README.rst

   including a reference to the current `request`.

   TODO: add documentation about `entry` and `options`.

+  Note that there is a *separate* `filters` option that is used to filter the entire output document, which is format-specific.
+See the formatting options for details.

 * ``{PREFIX}.formats`` : list(str), default: ['html', 'txt', 'pdf', 'rst', 'json', 'yaml', 'wadl', 'xml']